 Nestled on the River Wensum, Norwich is teeming with history, and was once the country’s second largest and most important city after London.
 Today it is awash with fascinating buildings and landmarks that offer a reminder of this distinguished past.
 Along with its small-town ambience, it is part of what makes this such a delightful place to simply wander around and explore.
-But if you really want to immerse yourself in everything Norwich has to offer, we’ve picked out 7 of the most unique things to see and do in the city.
+But if you really want to immerse yourself in everything Norwich has to offer, we’ve picked out eight of the most unique things to see and do in the city.

-1. Norwich Theatre Royal
+Watch a show at Norwich Theatre Royal

-2. Strangers Coffee House
+Perk up at Strangers Coffee House

 Religion and politics may divide opinion, but coffee isn’t far behind.
 Thankfully, when it comes to finding top notch coffee in Norwich, everyone seems to be in agreement that Strangers Coffee House is as good as it gets.
 Nestled in the bustling Norwich Lanes district, this independent café prides itself on its artisanal coffee that uses locally-roasted speciality beans, along with delicious home-made cakes and pastries.
 The perfect stop-off after a day’s exploring the delights of this fascinating city.